grobenmarketing/r7-creative-branding/Website Copy/05-contact-page.md

 - Get a free business assessment (what prospects see during their 4-minute evaluation)
 - Understand your specific gaps and opportunities
 - See if our "You Capture, We Create" system is right for your business
-- Ask questions about the 30-day free trial, pricing, or timeline
+- Ask questions about the 30-day no-cost trial, pricing, or timeline

 ---